asciinema/asciinema/README.md

 This command uploads given asciicast (as recorded by `rec` command) to asciinema.org for further playback in the browser.

-`rec + play + upload` is a nice combo for when you want to review an asciicast before publishing it on asciinema.org.
+`asciinema rec demo.json` + `asciinema play demo.json` + `asciinema upload
+demo.json` is a nice combo for when you want to review an asciicast before publishing it on asciinema.org.

 ### `auth`